By Andrew Collins, General Manager - Urban Development.

 As it turns out however, those bold Unitary Plan decisions back in 2016 are likely to have been just the entrée.
 The next round of Unitary Plan decisions (driven by the NPS-UD) will provide the next course as Auckland evolves and transforms to meet our future needs.

 As always, “the devil will be in the detail” and, in Auckland and around the country, we will be there to analyse plan changes and their implications for our clients and to advise them on ways to participate and get better outcomes.
+Our talented urban designers, landscape architects and transport planners are also looking forward to advising on the design and delivery of quality comprehensive developments and urban spaces to achieve better urban outcomes sought by these plan changes.

 Back to HG Perspective